toddaustin07/Heatmiser/README.md

 ##### Temperature Units
 This is defaulted to Celsius, but can be changed to Fahrenheit if that is the temperature-unit at your location.

-#### neoStat Device Creation
+#### Child Device Creation
 Once you complete configuration, return to the device Controls screen.
 You should now see a Status of "Connected" if your API Access Token was accepted, and you should see a table of information appear in the Info section.

-At this point you will also start to see thermostat devices created for each neoStat (or zone) that is known to your neoHub.
+At this point you will also start to see devices created for each zone (neoStat/neoPlug/neoAir) that is known to your neoHub.
 These new devices will also be found in the room where your SmartThings hub device is located.
-They will have the name of "neoStat: xxxxxx", where "xxxxxx" is the name of the configured zone.
+They will have the name of "neoStat: xxxxxx", where "xxxxxx" is the name of the configured zone (or "neoPlug: xxxxxx", or "neoAir: xxxxxx").

-Within 15-20 seconds the data should get refreshed in each of the new thermostat devices and show the correct current states.
+Within 15-20 seconds the data should get refreshed in each of the new and show the correct current states.

 ### neoStat Device Settings Options
 A neoStat device can optionally be configured as a Timer, so there is a Settings option in the SmartThings neoStat devices that allows you to configure this mode so that the device displays an on/off switch rather than thermostat controls.
 This should only be selected if you have first configured your actual neoStat as a Timer using the heatmiser app.

-It may take a few moments for the SmartThings device to be fully updated with the new switch-only device profile.
+Note that it may take a few moments for the SmartThings device to be fully updated in the SmartThings app with the new switch-only device profile.

 ## Using the Devices

 The devices provide the most critical information and functions for your system, but are not intended to replicate ALL functions of the heatmiser app.
-The purpose of having these devices integrated within SmartThings is to give the user a way to build automations that trigger based on thermostat states or that control your thermostats based on other SmartThings device states.
+The purpose of having these devices integrated within SmartThings is to give the user a way to build automations that trigger based on heatmiser device states or that control your heatmiser devices based on other SmartThings device states.

 ### neoStat Devices
 The data shown on these devices will be refreshed at the frequency you configured in the neoHub device Settings.

+If the neoStat device was configured through the heatmiser app to be a Timer, you should have set the corresponding SmartThings neoStat device Settings option as described earlier.
+In Timer mode, the device will only include a switch control and a status field.

 If an action is taken such as changing the thermostat mode or setpoint temperature, then an additional data refresh will occur about 5 seconds after the action.
 This will provide more immediate response to your requested actions.

 In addition, at any time you can perform a swipe-down gesture on the Controls screen to cause an *immediate* data refresh.

-If the neoStat device was configured through the heatmiser app to be a Timer, you should have set the corresponding SmartThings neoStat device Settings option as described earlier.
-In Timer mode, the device will only include a switch control and a status field.

-The following field descriptions apply to a neoStat in standard thermostat mode.
+#### neoStat device Control screen fields in thermostat mode

 ##### Temperature
 This shows the current zone temperature.